Income Tax in Mexico for Canadian Expats in 2026

 The general steps to follow are as follows:

-- Gather required documents: You will have to prepare the necessary documentation, including your passport, work permit, and documentation of income earned in Mexico.
-All documentation must be in Spanish.
+- Gather Required Documents: You will have to prepare the necessary documentation, including your passport, work permit, and documentation of income earned in Mexico.

-- Complete the Annual Declaration Form: Use the Formato de Declaración Anual (FDA) or Annual Declaration Form to report your income and deductions.
+- Complete the Annual Declaration Form: Use the Declaración Anual de Personas Físicas (online SAT portal) to report your income and deductions.
 It is advisable to seek professional advice from a tax professional or accountant fluent in Spanish to ensure accurate completion.

-- Timely submission and payment: Submit your tax return by the deadline and pay any taxes that are still outstanding by April 30th.
+- Timely Submission and Payment: Submit your tax return by the deadline and pay any taxes that are still outstanding by April 30 (for individuals; the filing window is April 1–30 for the prior year).

 Given the complexity of tax laws, the importance of accurate reporting, and the fact that tax rates and regulations tend to change often, it is highly recommended to consult with a professional advisor who specializes in Mexican tax laws and rules.